pedro-sehn/AoC-2023/README.md

-### Adventure of Code 2023
+### Advent of Code 2023

-Learning some ruby with Adventre of Code
+Learning some ruby with Advent of Code